 - Your favourite salad leaves for serving (I like a mix of baby kale, spinach and arugula)

 - Drain canned peaches, preserving the liquid.
 Dice one half of a peach finely, and set aside.
 Quarter the remaining peach halves.

 - Arrange cubed salmon in a wide casserole dish.
-In a large jar, combine peach syrup with the juice of 1 lime, 1 tsp of salt and ⅛ tsp black pepper.
+In a large jar, combine peach syrup with the juice of 1 lime, 1 teaspoon of salt and ⅛ teaspoon black pepper.
 Pour over salmon, ensuring all pieces are submerged in the juice (turn pieces over halfway if needed).
 Let salmon marinade in peach-lime mixture for at least an hour, an up to overnight.

 - To prepare peach jalapeno crema, mix creme fraiche (or sour cream, if using) with finely diced peach, jalapeno pepper, and fresh basil.
 Set aside.
 Crema will keep in the fridge for a week.

 - When ready to cook salmon, preheat oven on the high grill/broil setting (or the highest temperature your oven can reach).
 Choose an oven-safe casserole pan with high sides that is slightly shorter than your skewers (your peach salmon skewers should be able to rest on the sides of the pan, elevated, without touching the bottom of the pan).

 - Prepare skewers, alternating between salmon, peach and onion chunks (you should have 2-3 pieces of salmon on each skewers).
 Pour some of the marinade over the skewers immediately before placing them in the oven.
 Grill skewers for 3 minutes on one side, turn, and grill for an additional 3 minutes on the other side.
 Immediately spoon peach jalapeno crema on each skewer.